litan/kojo-ai-exercises/style-transfer-art/README.md

 * Specify your style and content images in the script.
 * Run the script to generate your art.
   * Note - the first run can take some time - anywhere from 5 to 30 seconds depending on the speed of your computer.
 Subsequent runs will be faster.
 Just wait for the output to appear after you run the program.
 The Kojo *Stop* button in the script editor toolbar will be active while your program is running (this can be used as an indicator that the computer is working).
+  * If a run takes more than 15 seconds, Kojo will complain about a potential deadlock.
+You can safely ignore this *error*.